-This year Stiftung Digitale Chancen (SDC) will focus on the topics of digital inclusion, employability and coding for children.
+in 2016, Stiftung Digitale Chancen (SDC) focused on the topics of digital inclusion, employability and coding for children.

-Digital inclusion as a topic that concerns our whole society will be addressed during a planned fair trade under the motto “Digital Media”.
-There we intend to organize workshops both for families and for senior citizens.
-Further information about the fair will be published soon.
-According to the motto “Find your strengths” SDC will organize workshops for young people aged 14 to 25.
-During the workshops the participants will learn how to use and benefit from the social network YouRock.Jobs (http://yourock.jobs/de) by creating their profiles, taking pictures and videos that demonstrate their strengths to possible employers.
+Digital inclusion as a topic that concerns our whole society was addressed during a planned fair trade under the motto “Digital Media”.
+There SDC intended to organize workshops both for families and for senior citizens.
+According to the motto “Find your strengths” SDC organized workshops for young people aged 14 to 25.
+During the workshops the participants learned how to use and benefit from the social network YouRock.Jobs (http://yourock.jobs/de) by creating their profiles, taking pictures and videos that demonstrate their strengths to possible employers.

-After the success of the coding workshop in GOW15, SDC will again invite young pupils to learn about coding and to built their own programmes.
-Further information about the coding workshop will be published soon.
-With the “Barometer Online Collaboration Skills” of the project Online4EDU (http://online4edu.eu/) people will test their online collaboration skills and knowledge during the GOW16 and receive direct results and recommendations for improvement.
+After the success of the coding workshop in GOW15, SDC again invited young pupils to learn about coding and to built their own programmes.
+With the “Barometer Online Collaboration Skills” of the project Online4EDU (http://online4edu.eu/) people could test their online collaboration skills and knowledge during the GOW16 and receive direct results and recommendations for improvement.

-Our GOW partners are the students of the Technical University Dortmund, studying rehabilitation pedagogy.
-Under the supervision of Dr. Bastian Pelka of the Sozialforschungsstelle Dortmund the students aim to fight the digital inclusion in the area of Dortmund.
-During the GOW they will offer fee introduction courses regarding digital topics in Dortmund and spread the campaign messages through online and offline media channels.
+SDC’s GOW partners were the students of the Technical University Dortmund, studying rehabilitation pedagogy.
+Under the supervision of Dr. Bastian Pelka of the Sozialforschungsstelle Dortmund the students aimed to fight the digital inclusion in the area of Dortmund.
+During the GOW they offered fee introduction courses regarding digital topics in Dortmund and spread the campaign messages through online and offline media channels.

 - Blogpost: Young people find their strengths with YouRock

 - Blogpost: Surfing with tablets for senior citizens

 - Blogpost: It’s time to discover skills again!